alan-turing-institute/cluster-code/README.md

 # British Library Books Data Analysis

 This repository contains code to analyse British Library Books data provided by [Gale](https://www.gale.com).
 The data is available under an open, public domain, licence.
-See [Datasets for content mining](https://www.bl.uk/collection-guides/datasets-for-content-mining) and [BL Labs Flickr Data: Book data and tag history (Dec 2013 - Dec 2014)](https://figshare.com/articles/BL_Labs_Flickr_Data/1269249)
+See [Datasets for content mining](https://www.bl.uk/collection-guides/datasets-for-content-mining) and [BL Labs Flickr Data: Book data and tag history (Dec 2013 - Dec 2014)](https://figshare.com/articles/BL_Labs_Flickr_Data/1269249).
+For links to the data itself, see [Digitised Books largely from the 19th Century](https://data.bl.uk/digbks/).

 The complete data consists of ~1TB of digitised versions of ~68,000 books from the 16th to the 19th centuries .
 The books have been scanned into a collection of XML documents.
 Each book has one XML document one per page plus one XML document for metadata about the book as a whole.
 The XML documents for each book are held within a compressed, ZIP, file.
 These ZIP files occupy ~224GB.